When you open a database in DataGrip, the default user interface looks as follows:

 The left part of the status bar at the bottom of the main window shows the most recent event messages and descriptions of actions when you hover over them with the mouse pointer.
-Click the message to open it in the Event Log.
-Right-click the message in the status bar and select Copy to paste the message text when you are searching for a solution to a problem or need to add it to the support ticket or to the DataGrip issue tracker.
+Click a message in the status bar to open it in the Notifications tool window.
+Right-click the message in the status bar and select Copy to paste the message text when you are searching for a solution to a problem or need to add it to a support ticket or to the DataGrip issue tracker.

-Numbers divided by a colon denote the current caret position in the editor (line and column).
-Click the numbers to jump to a specific line and column.
+Shows the line and column number of the current caret position in the editor.
+Click the numbers to move the caret to a specific line and column.
 If you select a code fragment in the editor, DataGrip also shows the number of characters and line breaks in the selected fragment.

 Tool windows provide functionality that supplements editing code.
-For example, the Database tool window shows you the structure of your database, and the Services tool window displays the output of your SQL code when you run it.
+For example, the Database Explorer shows you the structure of your database, and the Services tool window displays the output of your SQL code when you run it.

 By default, tool windows are docked to the sides and bottom of the main window.
 You can arrange them as necessary, undock, resize, hide, and so on.
 Right-click the title of the tool window or click in the title for its arrangement options.

 You can right-click various elements of the interface to see the actions available in the current context.
-For example, right-click a database object in the Database tool window for actions related to that database object, or right-click in the editor to see actions that apply to the current code fragment.
+For example, right-click a database object in the Database Explorer for actions related to that database object, or right-click in the editor to see actions that apply to the current code fragment.